List of UEFA club competition winners: By country

-Spanish clubs are the most successful in UEFA competitions, with a total of 64 titles, and hold a record number of wins in the European Cup/UEFA Champions League (19), UEFA Super Cup (16), and UEFA Cup/UEFA Europa League (13).
-Italian clubs are second with 49 titles and have the most victories in the Intercontinental Cup (7).
-In third place, English clubs have secured 45 titles, including a record 8 wins in the Cup Winners' Cup.
-French clubs, ranked sixth on the list, have won the Intertoto Cup the most times (12).
-Italian clubs have a distinction of being the only ones who have won the three main UEFA competitions in the same season (1989–90).
+Spanish clubs are the most successful in UEFA competitions, with a total of 67 titles, and hold a record number of wins in the European Cup/UEFA Champions League (20), UEFA Super Cup (17), and UEFA Cup/UEFA Europa League (14).
+English clubs have won 50 titles, including a record 8 wins in the Cup Winners' Cup.
+Tied with 50 titles are Italian clubs, which have the most victories in the Intercontinental Cup (7).
+Italian clubs also have a distinction of being the only ones who have won the three main UEFA competitions in the same season (1989–90).

-The following table lists all the countries whose clubs have won at least one UEFA competition, and is updated as of the 2022 UEFA Super Cup played on 10 August 2022 (in chronological order).
+The following table lists all the countries whose clubs have won at least one UEFA competition, and is updated as of the 2025 UEFA Super Cup played on 13 August 2025.